Pavankumardontha/dynamic-programming-/README.md

 51) Minimum ascii delete sum to make 2 strings same (recursion + DP)
 52) Partition equal subset sum (leetcode , recursion + DP)
 53) Partition with k equal subset sum (leetcode , Can be done only with backtracking)
+54) Given an array of size N in how many ways you can get a sum of k using elements of the array.
+a) No repetition + Combinations
+b) No repetition + Permutations
+c) Repetition + Combinations ( CSES coin Combination - 2 )
+d) Repetition + Permutations ( CSES Coin Combination - 1 )